Montenegro men's national basketball team: 2015–present

 In 2015, Montenegro named Bogdan Tanjević new head coach of the national team.
-Prior to taking the reigns of the national team, he was the head coach of Fenerbahçe.
+Prior to taking the reins of the national team, he was the head coach of Fenerbahçe.
 As the national team earlier failed to qualify for EuroBasket 2015, they participated in the Games of the Small States of Europe (European countries with less than a million citizens) in Iceland and easily won the gold medal.

 In summer 2016, Montenegro started competition in EuroBasket 2017 qualifiers, with the only ambition to qualify for their third final tournament since independence.
 In a group with Georgia, Slovakia and Albania, Montenegro finished as a second-place team, with one defeat, and qualified for EuroBasket 2017.

 For the first time in their history, in Eurobasket 2017, Montenegro finished as a third-place team in the group stage and qualified to the knockout stage.
 At that time, that was the biggest success of the Montenegrin national team since its independence in 2006.
 Two years later, Montenegro qualified for the 2019 FIBA World Cup for the first time, after a winner-take-all game in Podgorica against Latvia.
-Montenegro lost the game 80-74 but still went through as they had won the away game 84–75, thus holding the tiebreaker on points difference.
+Montenegro lost the game 80–74 but still went through as they had won the away game 84–75, thus holding the tiebreaker on points difference.
 With that result, Montenegro became the smallest state by population and territory to qualify for the FIBA World Cup since the establishing of competition.

 Competitive record

 Montenegro made their first appearance at the FIBA World Cup in 2019.
-The national team has also appeared four times at the EuroBasket (2011, 2013, 2017, 2022).
+The national team has also appeared five times at the EuroBasket (2011, 2013, 2017, 2022, 2025).
 Among the other competitions, as a country with less than a million inhabitants, Montenegro participated at the Games of the Small States of Europe winning the gold medal in 2015 and 2019.